FHA down payment assistance: Everything you need to know

 First, check your city and county programs, and explore HUD’s nonprofit directory.
 You can also talk to a Home Loan Expert.
 They’ll guide you through which DPA options your lender will accept.
 Then, get your paperwork ready.
 This includes pay stubs, W-2s, tax returns, and bank statements.
 Finally, stay proactive.
 Follow up regularly and respond to document requests quickly to keep your application on track.

-Now that you understand your DPA options, feel free to start the mortgage process with confidence!
+Now that you understand your down payment assistance options, you can start the mortgage process confidently.

 Kevin Graham